Simple-Stock-Bots/Simple-Telegram-Stock-Bot/README.md

 ```

 ## 🏁 Getting Started <a name = "getting_started"></a>

+You can either choose to use the hosted version of the bot by [clicking here](https://t.me/SimpleStockBot) or you can host your own bot with the instructions below.

+### Self Hosted Bot

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites